You can execute arbitrary OS command from your Java application

 You can stop a server process by pid or by the IP port

-using com.kazurayam.subprocessj.ProcessTerminator
+using com.kazurayam.subprocessj.ProcessTerminator.

 You can find the absolute file path of commands

-using com.kazurayam.subprocesj.CommandFinder
+using com.kazurayam.subprocesj.CommandFinder.

 You can find the type of OS on which your java application is

-currently working using com.kazurayam.subprocessj.OSType
+currently working using com.kazurayam.subprocessj.OSType.

 So I have made a simple wrapper of ProcessBuilder which exposes a limited subset of its functionalities.

-to start and stop an HTTP server inside
+I wanted to use Subprocess to start and stop an HTTP server inside

 a JUnit test for my Java application.

-I wanted to start Python-based HTTP server using the docker run
+I wanted to start Python-based HTTP server using the docker run command.

 Then I need to be able to kill the background process.